glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

 Initial reference implementation of generalized orders of magnitude (GOOMs), for PyTorch.
 This repository implements GOOMs as complex-typed PyTorch tensors that exponentiate elementwise to floating-point tensors.
-They enable you to work with real numbers that exceed the limits of torch.float32 and torch.float64.
+They enable you to work with real numbers that are not representable by torch.float32 and torch.float64.

 Toy example: